deepdrive/deepdrive-sim/README.md

 ## Setting key binds

 Unreal->Project Settings->Input->Action Mappings OR in Blueprints->Find (uncheck Find in Current Blueprint Only) and search for the input key, i.e. J.

+## Clean builds

+You'll often want to run `clean.sh` or `clean.bat` after pulling in changes, especially to the plugin as Unreal will spuriously cache old binaries.